ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

   (or a *<struct>* element in a bridgesupport file).
 The value of the attribute is a fully qualified name.

-  One example for using this is to map the Objective-C types :c:type:`NSPoint` and :c:type:`CGPoint` to the same Python type.
+  One example for using this is to map the Objective-C types *NSPoint* and *CGPoint* to the same Python type.

 Describing function and method prototypes